 Post an engineering (IIT-Kanpur, Chemical Engg.) and management (IIM-Ahmedabad) education, my professional journey started in 1999.

+For the next 13 years, I spent time “in the trenches”… absorbing the art of what makes people change, adopt new habits and learn new skills.
 I worked with 3 different learning environments: classroom, online and outbound.
-My exposure to various levels of management also grew with time.
-Clients included MNCs and Indian firms, industry leaders and startups, spanning the Services, Manufacturing and Financial sectors.
+Worked with entry-level staff, mid-level managers and entrepreneurs.
+Clients included MNCs and Indian firms, industry biggies and startups, spanning the Services, Manufacturing, BFSI and IT sectors.

 The upside of this width of experience was: I saw how typical training workshops wasted time and money.
 It was a cue for me… I sought more depth in my work.

 I spent the next 2 years writing down what I had learnt in the last 13.
 It took the form of a blog (read here).
 Simultaneously, for one full year, I worked closely with the leadership development team at Bajaj Finance, to run a program on culture building.
 We experimented with new methods of learning and supporting learners.
 This project delivered great results, something I had not seen before.

 And that brings me to 2020… a year of pivots for everyone.
 I decided to focus my energies on helping startups.
 More about this on the ‘my work‘ page.